dazinator/Dazinator.Extensions.DependencyInjection/src/DependencyInjection.ChildContainers/README.md

 ## Child Containers

-Allows you to build "child containers" using the normal `IServiceCollection` interface, and backed by the native `ServiceProvider` implementation from microsoft.
+Allows you to build "child containers" using the normal `IServiceCollection` interface, and backed by an `IServiceProvider` implementation of your choice.
 This means there is no need to adopt a third party DI container just to gain this feature - if thats your only reason for switching.

 ## Getting started